AVAnnotate/documentation/pages/add-collab.md

 2. Determine the collaborator's GitHub username.
 3. In the AVAnnotate dashboard, open the project settings and navigate to `Users`, select `Add`.
 4. Enter the collaborator's GitHub username.
-5. When the collaborator logs into the AVAnnotate dashboard, the project will appear under "Shared Projects."
+5. When the collaborator logs into the AVAnnotate dashboard, the project will appear under the `Shared Projects` tab.